top of page

 I am so grateful for Elisabeth in my Life.
 It is one of the biggest investments you can make in your Life.

-She could manage to unlock my healing in so many aspects: My IBS, and my hormonal cycles normalized since a for the first time in my Life and my Spiritual Awareness.
+She could manage to unlock my healing in so many aspects: My IBS, my hormonal cycles normalised for the first time in my Life and my Spiritual Awareness.
 It’s not all about therapy but our relationship with food and relationships to all Beings.
 With the Love and dedication that she transmits this Love and dedication for people, she changed my Life.

 Frequently Asked Questions